 Awards to be conferred

 The Master of Arts in Logistics and Supply Chain Management is designed to develop the learner’s ability to acquire the knowledge and skills to undertake critical analysis and problem identification and solving abilities in the field of logistics and supply chain management within an increasingly technology, data-driven, and global sustainability environment focus.

 The educational aims of the programme include:

 - Advance study of logistics and supply chain management practices in response to the changing external environment in which logistics and supply chain organisations operate.

 - Preparing students for careers in logistics and supply chain management by equipping them with a systematic, broad and integrated understanding and application of key aspects of logistics and supply chain management strategies, technology adoption and business analytics.

 - Development of professional and business research skills.

-- Application of knowledge and understanding of business and management with an emphasis on solving complex issues, both systematically and logistics and supply chain management practice.
+- Application of knowledge and understanding of business and management with an emphasis on solving complex issues, both systematically and logistics and in supply chain management practice.